-Step 2 – In Processes tab, locate the files which you are unsuccessfully deleting.
-Right click on the suspicious file and choose End task.
+Step 2 – In the Processes tab, locate the files which you are unsuccessfully deleting.
+Right-click on the suspicious file and choose End task.

-Step 3 – Move back to the malicious file and delete.
+Step 3 – Move back to the malicious file and delete it.

 Solution: Access Denied – you will need to provide administrator permission to delete this file

 Step 1 – For eradication of this error, you require changing Permission for yourself.
 Hence make a right-click on the malicious file and select Properties.

 Step 2 – Switch to Security tab and click on Edit button.

 Step – 3 – Upon the emergence of the Permission Wizard, ensure to take Full control for System.
 For this, In the Group or user names block, hit on System and in Permission for System check the box adjacent to Full control in the Allow column.

 In case, you notice all the columns in Permission block greyed then

 Step 4 – Press Advanced button underneath the Permission block.